-- (7) to recommend to the Secretary amendments to the order; and - (8) to invest, pending disbursement under a plan or project. funds collected through assessments authorized under this subtitle only in- - (A) obligations of the United States or any agency thereof: - (B) general obligations of any State or any political subdivision thereof: - (C) any interest-bearing account or certificate of deposit of a bank that is a member of the Federal Reserve System; - (D) obligations fully guaranteed as to principal and interest by the United States, except that income from any such invested funds may only be used for any purpose for which the invested funds may be used. (d) PLANS AND BUDGETS.- industry information.
+(C) any interest-bearing account or certificate of deposit of a bank that is a member of the Federal Reserve System; or (D) obligations fully guaranteed as to principal and interest by the United States, except that income from any such invested funds may only be used for any purpose for which the invested funds may be used. (d) PLANS AND BUDGET.-

-(1) Submission to secretary.-The order shall provide that the Council shall submit to the Secretary for approval any plan or project of promotion, research, consumer information, or
+(1) Submission to secretary.-The order shall provide that the Council shall submit to the Secretary for approval any plan or project of promotion, research, consumer information, or industry information.

-(2) BUDGETS.-The order shall require the Council to submit to the Secretary for approval budgets on a fiscal year basis of its anticipated expenses and disbursements in the implementation of the order, including projected costs of promotion, research, consumer information, and industry information plans and
+(2) Budgets.-The order shall require the Council to submit to the Secretary for approval budgets on a fiscal year basis of its anticipated expenses and disbursements in the implementation of the order, including projected costs of promotion, research, consumer information, and industry information plans and projects.

-(3) Approval by secretary.-No plan or project of promotion, research, consumer information, or industry information, or budget, shall be implemented prior to its approval by the
+(3) Approval by Secretary.-No plan or project of promotion, research, consumer information, or industry information, or budget, shall be implemented prior to its approval by the Secretary.

-Secretary.